Selendroid Tutorial: Android Test Automation Framework

 • You can use any offline APK files downloaded

-Selendroid Inspector is useful in debugging/inspecting the web elements of APK.
+Selendroid Inspector is useful in debugging/inspecting the web elements of an APK.

 E.g: http://localhost:4444/inspector